zerda/skopeo/docs/skopeo-list-tags.1.md

 ## REPOSITORY NAMES

 Repository names are transport-specific references as each transport may have its own concept of a "repository" and "tags".
-Currently, only the Docker transport is supported.

 This commands refers to repositories using a _transport_`:`_details_ format.
 The following formats are supported: